Wiedemann-Franz law violation domain for graphene and nonrelativistic systems: Results

 where $x=\frac{\ep_F}{T}$ and $b_F$, $b_{NF}$, $x_F$, $x_{NF}$ are tuning parameters.
 Using these switching functions, we have prescribed a sandwich expression of Lorenz ratio as

 where NF and F Lorenz ratio can be written from Eq. (\ref{L2DG1}) and (\ref{L_L0_F}) in a compact form.

 with

-Using Eq.(\ref{compact_form}), we have plotted blue and red solid curves to fit experimental data point $S_1$(blue circles) and $S_1$(red circles).
+Using Eq.(\ref{compact_form}), we have plotted blue and red solid curves to fit experimental data point $S_1$(blue circles) and $S_2$(red circles).
 For blue line, tuning parameters are taken as $x_F = 0.2$, $x_{NF} = 0.8$, $b_F = 2$, $b_{NF} = 0.7$ and for red line, tuning parameters are taken as $x_F = 0.9$, $x_{NF} = 2$, $b_F = 2$, $b_{NF} = 0.7$.
 By using a better version of x-dependent switching functions, one may go with better fitting of experimental data.

 However, instead of quantitative exact fitting, the core aim of the present work may be considered as its qualitative message or understanding on the F and NF domain and their transition. \\ This qualitative message of transition from NF to F is in agreement with earlier theoretical works by Lucas \textit{et al.}~\cite{Theory_G_WF}.
 Though final expressions of Lorenz ratio of Ref.~\cite{Theory_G_WF} and the present work are little different but both works have similar qualitative message- NF to F transition is associated with the WF law violation and enhancement of Lorenz ratio more than one.
 There are other works also which provide little different reasons for getting WF law violations.
 Ref.~\cite{tu_Yin_23_the} has linked this fact with presence of band gap and bipolar diffusion, while Ref.~\cite{rycerz2021wiedemann} has built thermodynamical expression of electron-hole plasma in terms of polylogarithm function, which can provide a greater than one values of Lorenz ratio.
-So, many more theoretical research on this topic are expected in future for getting some converging understanding.
+All of these theoretical results for $\frac{L}{L_0}$ along with present work are compiled in Fig.\ref{fig:n_vs_LbL0Fig5} for a comparative visibility.